 While marketing and sales alignment has been both a challenge and a worthy goal for some years now, the topic has seemed to crescendo recently as the pressures for performance and accountability on both teams increase.

 We recently did a roadshow with InsideView and other industry leaders on this topic, titled “Drive: Fuel Your Revenue Obsession.”
 The thought leader presentations and InsideView’s research, Crack the Code on Sales and Marketing Alignment, showed that while the issue still exists, solving it has never been more important.

 Thanks again to the internet, nearly 70% of the sales cycle happens before sales is even in contact with the buyer.
-This means marketing and sales must work together to educate and guide the buyer down the path to a closed deal, which makes the demands on sales—once the buyer does engage—significantly higher.
+This means that marketing and sales must work together to educate and guide the buyer down the path to a closed deal, which makes the demands on sales — once the buyer does engage — significantly higher.
 Sales must be both educated and consultative.
 And, to be those things, they need the support, training, and content to effectively compete in an environment where the buyer has all the power.

-It’s easy to fall victim to “how we’ve always done it,” when it comes to cross-team collaboration.
-I’m begging you—don’t be a victim.
+It’s easy to fall victim to the “how we’ve always done it” mentality when it comes to cross-team collaboration.
+I’m begging you — don’t be a victim.
 Companies where sales and marketing have joined forces are gaining an incredible competitive advantage, and it’s easier to align than ever before.

-According to SiriusDecisions, cross-functional alignment among sales, marketing, and product organizations can help companies achieve up to 19 percent faster revenue growth and 15 percent higher profitability.
+- According to SiriusDecisions, cross-functional alignment among sales, marketing, and product organizations can help companies achieve up to 19% faster revenue growth and 15% higher profitability.

 - Many existing challenges directly relate to a long tradition of “religious wars” between sales and marketing.
-It’s easy for me to say “get over it,” but that’s exactly what teams need to do—get over it, and get on with working towards a common goal, together.
+It’s easy for me to say “get over it,” but that’s exactly what teams need to do — get over it, and get on with working toward a common goal together.

 The best way to align your sales and marketing teams is to take baby steps.
 Walk before you run, gain some traction, and then run with it!